Mary Sutton, Countess of Home: The will and the Commonwealth

-In 1648 Lauderdale's share of her possessions and furniture in London was forfeited by his delinquency and given to John Ireton and William Geere.
-Claims that the furnishings belonged to his daughter or had been sold to a Scottish merchant in London, Robert English, were disregarded.
+In 1648 Lauderdale's share of her possessions and furniture in London was forfeited by his delinquency and sold.
+Claims that the furnishings belonged to his daughter or had been sold to a Scottish merchant in London, Robert Inglis, were disregarded.
 Some goods at Aldersgate were sold in October 1648.
 It also came to light that Mary had lent £2,000 to the Earl of Cleveland and obtained property in Hackney and Stepney, and £1000 to Elizabeth Ashfield, a neighbour in Aldersgate, gaining her lands at North Barsteed in Suffolk.
 A challenge to the administration of the will by a third-party William Dudley, demonstrating that goods belonged not to Lauderdale but to his daughter, and that the executors had not been lawfully appointed, failed in 1658.
 Lauderdale was enabled to recover his property at the Restoration.
 It is due to the complexities of dividing her goods and this legal battle that her inventories survive to give a unique insight into the material culture of Anglo-Scottish aristocrat in the 1630s.
 The inventories include a set of portraits after Van Dyck now at Darnaway Castle.

 Children

 Lady Home had seven children, all of whom were born in Scotland attended by Mrs Cuthbert, an English midwife.
 Three reached adulthood; James, Margaret and Anne.
 One child was born in Scotland in October 1612.
 Anne of Denmark sent instructions to the chamberlain of her Dunfermline estates, Henry Wardlaw of Pitreavie, to distribute presents of money at the christening, and Anna Hay, Countess of Winton was to be her representative.
 The child was probably Anne, the queen's namesake.
+The Earl of Home was a Catholic, and in December 1615 the Archbishop of St Andrews objected to his choice of tutor for his children.